AIDajiangtang/Segment-Anything-CSharp/README_EN.md

 <img width="500" src="https://user-images.githubusercontent.com/18625471/256461679-0a357c01-3a7d-41cd-9a83-411fca9a8787.jpg">
 <img width="500" src="https://user-images.githubusercontent.com/18625471/256462253-302bc6fb-f18e-4abc-ae69-5eacc3968a34.jpg">

-Since Github does not support uploading files exceeding 25M, ONNX model files cannot be uploaded.
-If necessary, please pay attention to the following WeChat public account, and the background will reply [SAM]
+model file is upload to release, or  pay attention to the following WeChat public account, and the background will reply [SAM]get model file download link

 Pay attention to the WeChat public account: 人工智能大讲堂